Copyright in music — everything you need to know about your rights

 There are various roles in the music industry with specific rights:

-- Author/creator: The person who creates music or lyrics has economic and moral rights to their work.
+- Creator: The person who creates music or lyrics has economic and moral rights to their works of music.

 - Artist: The person who performs the music has related (neighbouring) rights, which protect their performances.

-- Producer: The person who finances and organizes the recording of the music also has related (neighbouring) rights.
+- Producer: The person who finances and organizes the music recording also has related (neighbouring) rights.

 All rights are governed by copyright law and aim to protect creators' interests.